From the Cook

 Tips & Tricks (5)

-- Room Temperature Ingredients Are Essential 🌡️Bring eggs, cream cheese, buttermilk, and Greek yogurt to room temperature before mixing to ensure a smooth, lump-free batter and proper emulsification with the oil and butter.
+- Room Temperature is Non-Negotiable 🌡️Bring eggs, buttermilk, and cream cheese to room temperature before mixing to ensure smooth, lump-free batter and even cake rise without dense pockets.

 Recipe Facts